Patroon-tab/QOG/README.md

 Devices you can controll and/or read with this repository:

-- SupplyMod by Alexander Frank (Powersupply)
+- SupplyMod / Arduino Power Supply(Powersupply)
 - RND_320_KD3005P(Powersupply)
 - Keysight U1252B(DMM)
 - UT61B(DMM)